jade0x/jade0xblog/src/pages/about.md

 Hi!
 I'm Jade! 👋🏻

-I'm building things with JavaScript and documenting my journey.
-Former Case Manager making a career change into tech. <br>
-When I'm not coding, you'll find me logging running km's, lost in a good book, or hanging on the patio with the Mr and our dog, Bu.
+Former case manager turned developer, I'm documenting my journey into tech and sharing some things I learn along the way.
+When I'm not coding you'll find me racking up running miles, lost in a good book, or hanging with my partner and our dog Bu.

-Open to collaborating on same-interest open source projects!
+I'd love to collaborate on open source projects and connect with other developers.

 You can find me on [GitHub](https://github.com/jade0x), [LinkedIn](https://www.linkedin.com/in/jade-garafola/) or [Bluesky](https://jade0x.bsky.social).